-Choose menu "DHCP→DHCP Settings", and then you can configure the DHCP Server on the page (shown in Figure 4-26).
+Choose menu "DHCP > DHCP Settings", and then you can configure the DHCP Server on the page.
 The Router is set up by default as a DHCP (Dynamic Host Configuration Protocol) server, which provides the TCP/IP configuration for all the PC(s) that are connected to the Router on the LAN.